-In the current financial year, the company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are mandatory for application.
-The adoption of these new and revised FRS and INT FRS have no material effect on the financial statements.
+In the current financial year, the company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are mandatory for application from that date.
+The adoption of these new and revised FRS and INT FRS have no material effect on the financial statements except as disclosed in the financial statements.

 These financial statements are separate financial statements of Pidilite International Pte.
-Ltd..
-The company avails the exemption as per FRS 27: Consolidated and Separate Financial Statements from the preparation of consolidated financial statements as the ultimate holding company, Pidilite Industries Limited (company incorporated in India) produces consolidated financial statements available for public use.
+Ltd. The company avails the exemption as per FRS 27: Consolidated and Separate Financial Statements from the preparation of consolidated financial statements as the ultimate holding company, Pidilite Industries Limited (company incorporated in India) produces consolidated financial statements available for public use.
 The registered office of Pidilite Industries Limited is at 7th Floor, Regent Chambers, Jamnalal Bajaj Marg, 208, Nariman Point, Mumbai, 400 021 India.